Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-Somehow, this troper forgot to go in Sinclair Spirits the first time around and thus failed to trigger "How Much Is That Doggie in the Window".
-Which means his first time ever hearing that song in its original form was in the Little Wonders facility.
+If you forget to go into Sinclair Spirits the first time around, you won't trigger "How Much Is That Doggie In The Window", meaning that the first time you could hear that song in the game would be in the Little Wonders facility.
 Turns out, in this context and with the full orchestral backing, it's less Soundtrack Dissonance as Lyrical Dissonance.

 Oh, and if said lyrics happen to remind you of Suchong's mind control test all over again...

-The worst part, for this troper, was the look Eleanor got after Delta pushed the needle away.
+The worst part was the look Eleanor got after Delta pushed the needle away.
 How it dawned on her that after all that happened, he would rather die than stay with her.
 And that everyone else she even knew is dead.
-If you need me, I'll be in the bathroom with an industrial box of tissues.

 For the entire game, you can't quite get a clear answer to if Delta is simply fulfilling some protection programming in saving her or if he truly does care.
 That simple gesture, using the last of your strength to get one final look at your daughter before you die, gives you your answer.